Benedictteo05/OSA_notes/Operating Systems & Administration/L8 - Memory Management.md

 - At the bottom is slower, but cheaper memory. e.g. Hard disk, tape drives.

 ### Managing Address Space
- - When a program is converted (compiled)
+ - When a program is converted (compiled) into executable form, there is